nightwatchjs-community/nightwatch-examples/README.md

 ## Run the Tests

-Clone the repository or click the "Use the teamplate" button.
+Clone the repository or click the "Use this template" button.
 Then install the dependencies and run the tests:

 ```
 npm install